OrchardCMS/OrchardCore/src/docs/reference/modules/Twitter/README.md

 ## Twitter Settings Configuration

-The `OrchardCore.Twitter` module allows the user to use configuration values to override the `AdminSettings` by calling `ConfigureTwitterSettings()` extension method.
+The `OrchardCore.Twitter` module allows the user to use configuration values to override the settings configured from the admin area by calling the `ConfigureTwitterSettings()` extension method on `OrchardCoreBuilder` when initializing the app.

 The following configuration values can be customized: